samuel-rosa/prototype-runoff-sample-splitter/README.md

 __Keywords:__ Erosion monitoring, Soil loss, Sandy soil, Sample splitter, Uncertainty.

-Manuscript submitted to [_Scientia Agricola_](sa) on 24-Apr-2019 and recommended form publication -- after two revision rounds -- on 06-Oct-2019 under the title "Replacing the (inefficient) manual runoff sampling method used in Brazil – a prototype sample splitter".
+Manuscript submitted to [_Scientia Agricola_](sa) on 24-Apr-2019 and recommended for publication -- after two revision rounds -- on 06-Oct-2019 under the title "Replacing the (inefficient) manual runoff sampling method used in Brazil – a prototype sample splitter".